 If you are inspired to work on a community project not listed here, bring your energy and talents to COM and we'll help you figure out how to get others at CUCC involved.

-- Cook part of or serve a meal for 40 women at the Helen Wright Center for Women (CUCC is scheduled for third Sundays).
-Contact Laura Upchurch about cooking or serving.
+- Cook part of a meal for 70 women at the Helen Wright Center for Women (CUCC is scheduled for third Sundays).
+Contact Charles Coble or Dawn Koonce about cooking or serving.

 - Fill in for one of our Meals on Wheels food delivery drivers when we have a vacation vacancy.
 Look for substitute announcements in the CUCC Weekly eNews.

-CUCC serves on the Boards of Directors of three local organizations which CUCC helped found.
-If you have skills which you might share with their boards or a passion for early children's education or for affordable housing, please contact CUCC's current board representatives.
+CUCC serves on the Boards of Directors of two local organizations which CUCC helped found.
+If you have skills which you might share with their boards or a passion for affordable housing, please contact CUCC's current board representatives.

 - RICH Park Housing, a large apartment complex for low income residents.

 - Community Church Low Income Housing Corporation was founded by CUCC to manage a six-unit apartment building and a small home adjacent to the church.
 Some units are reserved specifically for low income housing and all are rented at below market rates.